dogweather/forkful/content/en/lua/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?

-Sending an HTTP request with basic authentication is when you make a call to a web server, including a username and password for access.
-Programmers do it to interact with web services that require user verification before providing data or services.

 ## How to:
 Lua doesn't have built-in HTTP support, so you'll need an external library like `socket.http` from LuaSocket or `http.request` from the `http` library if you're using Lua 5.3+.
 For basic auth, encode credentials and add them in the request header.

 ```Lua